Alsace, 1945

 16. Ried mill (Moulin du Ried)

 "General de Lattre de Tassigny, commanding the First French Army, cites to the order of the division Mr Roughol Pierre - War correspondent.
-Photoreporter and journalist, renowed for his spirit and dynamism.
+Photoreporter and journalist, renowned for his spirit and dynamism.
 Soon after his return from a concentration camp in Germany, took part in the Paris insurrection in August 1944, then immediately joined the French First Army, which he never ceased to accompany into battle.
 Always a volunteer to go into the most exposed areas, caught on multiple occasions under heavy gun and artillery fire, wounded while at the head of the 13th Demi-brigade of the Foreign Legion during the attack on the Ried Mill, on the second day of the battle of Colmar (note: probably 23 or 24 January 1945), and refused to be evacuated to attempt to finish his photo reportage.
-Immediately upon his release from hospital, resumed his position among the combattants until German capitulation.
+Immediately upon his release from hospital, resumed his position among the combatants until German capitulation.
 The present citation grants the Croix de Guerre with Silver Star."
-Signed G de Lattre 31 may 1945.
+Signed G de Lattre 31 May 1945.

 Saint-Dié-des-Vosges